Emily Gilmore: Conception and writing

 The character spends many early episodes behaving as though not much time has passed since Lorelai ran away.
 Although initially created to resemble a "complex" villain, fans believe that Emily appears to grow "softer" towards the second and third seasons, when in fact the writers only "explained [her] a little better" by evolving the character into a "more complex" version of herself.
 As "emotionally guarded" individuals, both mother and daughter channel their feelings towards each other in different ways.
 While Emily typically avoids the topic of Lorelai's upbringing, Lorelai refuses to acknowledge how abandoned she felt by her mother, "hid[ing] her feelings behind a rapidfire series of jokes."
 The character continues to evolve into a more complicated character as the series progresses.
 The first season episode "Emily in Wonderland", in which Emily visits Stars Hollow for the first time and wears a pair of sneakers at Rory's behest, offers an early example of the character's willingness to change in order to spend more time with and please Rory.
 However, her relationship with Lorelai remains strained well into the fifth season; the creator explained that she retained this dynamic because "In life, you never solve your family issues ...
 You take a few steps forward and feel like 'We're communicating better!'
 Then something happens and you're like, 'Why didn't I see that coming?"
 Thus, they remain "firmly ... in their estranged battleground."
 At one point Sherman-Palladino had deliberated introducing a woman slightly older than Lorelai – a widow who approaches Emily for help on being "more than just beautiful" in the wake of her wealthy husband's death – who becomes something of a surrogate daughter to Emily.
 This character and related storyline about Emily "finally ha[ving] a daughter figure who wants to be like her" would have augmented the conflict in Emily's relationship with Lorelai.
 Sherman-Palladino identified Emily as one of her favorite characters to write for.

 The tense relationship between Emily, "a wealthy mother of a certain generation and class," and Lorelai is one of the series' primary components.
 Although much of Emily's storyline is directly related to her relationship with Lorelai, the character has endured complex situations on her own during the show's run, particularly in regards to the fact that she is "a woman of a certain generation who had long tethered her future to little other than her husband."
 The character sometimes struggles to determine "How a woman of her age and position should fill her days", sometimes "play[ing] Emily’s devotion to her husband for ridicule," according to Rogers.
-As one of the show's higher class characters, Emily and Paris Gellar, Rory's schoolmate and friend, share "similarly ridiculous lines of dialogue."
+As one of the show's higher class characters, Emily and Paris Geller, Rory's schoolmate and friend, share "similarly ridiculous lines of dialogue."
 Much like Lorelai and Rory, Emily speaks "in machine-gun like bursts of dialogue".